byhyakimaro/discord-botknow_legacy/README.md

 # discord-botknow

-coloque as informaçoes do bot no config.json
+## insira as informaçoes do bot no config.json

 ## permissoes do bot
 * BAN_MEMBERS